KramerForPresident/Lousy-Bot/README.md

-# Lousy-Bot
+# Twitter Toolbox

-Don't let the title fool you.
-This has been a pretty cool project.
-Right now it's just a simple exercise of Twitter API calls.

-We'll see what I can make of it in the future (probably a twitter bot of some sort).
+So what we've got here is a collection of twitter API functions.
+Will probably make something of it soon, perhaps a twitter bot of sorts.